Why use MCP?

 MCPServerStreamableHttp: For HTTP Streaming Tools

 Use this if your tool server is a web service that implements the Streamable HTTP transport protocol.
-This replaces the deprecated HTTP+SSE transport and uses HTTP POST requests with optional Server-Sent Events (SSE) streaming for responses.
+This uses HTTP POST requests with optional Server-Sent Events (SSE) streaming for responses.

 - When to use: Your tool server operates as an independent web service, supports multiple client connections, needs stateful or stateless operation, or requires server-to-client streaming capabilities.